assaultboy/ChemicalWarfare/README.md

 # ChemicalWarfare
 Chemical Warfare mod for Arma 3

-Not currentley being worked on.
+Not currently being worked on.
 Feel free to do with it as you wish.